Single Black Female

-Single Black Female is a 2022 American thriller television film directed by Shari L. Carpenter and written by Sa'Rah Jones and Tessa Evelyn Scott.
+Single Black Female is a 2022 thriller television film directed by Shari L. Carpenter and written by Sa'Rah L. Jones and Tessa Evelyn Scott.
 Starring Amber Riley, Raven Goodwin, and K. Michelle, it is inspired by the 1992 film Single White Female.
 The film was released on February 5, 2022, and was the most viewed Lifetime original film since Wendy Williams: The Movie (2021).

+A sequel was released in 2024 titled Single Black Female 2: Simone's Revenge, and the final film titled Single Black Female 3: The Final Chapter was released in 2025.

 Plot

-Monica, a Houston-based television host, is experiencing turmoil in personal life when she is assigned an enthusiastic new assistant, Simone, who looks just like her.
+Monica Harris, a Houston-based television host, is experiencing turmoil in her personal life when she is assigned an enthusiastic new assistant, Simone Hicks, who looks just like her.